 Questions you should ask yourself and the business when adjusting pay rates include:

-- What are the costs associated to the business when paying employees an increased minimum wage or salary range minimums?
+- What are the costs associated with the company when paying employees an increased minimum wage or salary range minimums?

 - What are the mandated increase requirements from labor unions, contractual obligations or others that you should be aware of?

-- Are there any special needs for adjustments in job classifications, department restructuring, or government requirements?
+- Are there any particular needs for adjustments in job classifications, department restructuring, or government requirements?